 (Ingredient amounts and detailed instructions are in the recipe card at the bottom of this post!)

 - Chicken Breast OR Thigh Fillets, Cut into evenly sized pieces

 - Salt and Freshly Ground Black Pepper

-- Sliced Bell Pepper – any colour you like!
+- Sliced Onion and sliced Bell Pepper – any colour you like!
 I always seem to have a red pepper in my fridge so that’s what I usually use.

 - Snow Peas (Sugar Snap Peas)

 - Spring Onions, Sliced